 How does PDT work?

 Simply defined, it is the application of a cream, either aminolevulinic acid (ALA) or METVIX (methyl aminolevulinate), that is absorbed into the lesion (types later to be listed) and becomes activated by red light (630nm).
 The atypical cells absorb and utilize the cream due to a biochemical process, whereas the normal cells do not.
 This is the desired selectivity, and leads to cell death of atypical cells, while not harming healthy cells.
 Further, and after 3-minutes of therapy, fibroblastic activity is enhanced by 25%.
-This activation leads to a greater structural support of the ground matrix whereby new cells can grow from, thusly and after PDT, there is less scarring and why acne scars in general respond well to the therapy.
+This activation leads to a greater structural support of the ground matrix whereby new cells can grow from, thusly and after PDT, there is less scarring and why acne scars, in general, respond well to the therapy.
+Acne may also be treated using home methods such as CBD, which has shown to reduce acne due to its anti-inflammatory properties.
+People can buy CBD treatments from places like Cope CBD, which could be an alternative treatment to PDT.
+Furthermore, if someone was a bit nervous about using CBD products then there are alternative methods that can help ease these concerns and work towards treating acne.
+These are things like using Organic CBD water so that it is a normal intake for the person but also helps reduce the inflammation on the skin.

 What types of lesions can be treated via PDT?